Table of Contents

 Introduction

 Nowadays, you’d be hard pressed to find a complex multifunctional software project that completely consists of custom-made components.
-As a rule, projects are built from a number of pre-made synchronized solutions.
+As a rule, projects are built from a number of pre-made synchronised solutions.
 This is done because:

 - it’s cheaper;